COSC3020/reverse-insertion-sort-JingtianWang-28/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+//////
+every element compare with sorted element,when insert i element, it will compare all i-1 element, it take O(n/2) each time, so for final result should be the worst-case theta (n^2)